Michèle Flournoy is Co-Founder of the Center for a New American Security (CNAS), and currently serves on the Center’s Board of Directors.

 Prior to confirmation, Ms. Flournoy co-led President Obama’s transition team at DoD.

 In January 2007, Ms. Flournoy co-founded CNAS, a non-partisan think tank dedicated to developing strong, pragmatic and principled national security policies.
 She served as CNAS’ President until 2009.

 Previously, she was senior adviser at the Center for Strategic and International Studies for several years and, prior to that, a distinguished research professor at the Institute for National Strategic Studies at the National Defense University (NDU).

 In the mid-1990s, she served as Principal Deputy Assistant Secretary of Defense for Strategy and Threat Reduction and Deputy Assistant Secretary of Defense for Strategy.
 She has received several awards from the Secretary of Defense and the Chairman of the Joint Chiefs of Staff.

 Ms. Flournoy was a member of President Obama’s Intelligence Advisory Board and CIA Director John Brennan’s External Advisory Board, and is currently a member of the Defense Policy Board, the Council on Foreign Relations, and the Aspen Strategy Group, and a Senior Fellow at Harvard’s Belfer Center for Science and International Affairs.
 She also serves on the boards of The Mitre Corporation, CSRA, Amida Technology Solutions, The Mission Continues, Spirit of America, and CARE, and is a Senior Advisor at the Boston Consulting Group.

 Ms. Flournoy earned a bachelor’s degree in social studies from Harvard University and a master’s degree in international relations from Balliol College, Oxford University, where she was a Newton-Tatum scholar.
-She is currently a member of the Spirit of America advisory board.
+She is currently a member of Spirit of America’s Advisory Board.